NorenzL/Calculator/README.md

 - Clear button to reset the calculator.
 - Evaluate single pair of numbers at a time.
 - Evaluate decimal numbers.
-- Keyboard support for input (numeric keys, operators, and Enter key for calculation).
+- Keyboard support for input (numeric keys, and operators).

 ## Live Demo